Hawks vs. Cavaliers odds, prediction: 2026 NBA picks for Wednesday, April 8 from proven model

 Teams that have a good shot at meeting in the first round of the playoffs clash when the Atlanta Hawks take on the Cleveland Cavaliers on Wednesday night.
 Atlanta is coming off a 108-105 loss to the New York Knicks on Monday, while Cleveland downed the Memphis Grizzlies 142-126 that same night.
 The Hawks (45-34), who hold down the fifth seed in the Eastern Conference, are 22-17 on the road this season.
 The Cavaliers (50-29), who are the fourth seed in the East, are 25-14 on their home court.

 Tipoff from Rocket Arena in Cleveland is set for 7 p.m.
 ET.
 The Hawks lead the all-time series 133-115, and have won four of the last six meetings.
-The Cavaliers are a 1.5-point favorite in the latest Hawks vs. Cavaliers odds, while the over/under for total points scored is 235.5.
+The Cavaliers are 3.5-point favorites in the latest Hawks vs. Cavaliers odds, while the over/under for total points scored is 236.5.
 Before making any Hawks vs. Cavaliers picks, check out the Hawks vs. Cavaliers predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.